Multimodal Prototype-Enhanced Network for Few-Shot Action Recognition: Experiments

 \section{Experiments}

-\textbf{Datasets.} We evaluate our method on four popular datasets: HMDB51~\cite{kuehne2011hmdb}, UCF101~\cite{soomro2012ucf101}, Kinetics~\cite{carreira2017quo} and Something-Something V2 (SSv2)~\cite{goyal2017something}.
+\textbf{Datasets.} We evaluate our method on four popular few-shot action recognition datasets: HMDB51~\cite{kuehne2011hmdb}, UCF101~\cite{soomro2012ucf101}, Kinetics~\cite{carreira2017quo} and Something-Something V2 (SSv2)~\cite{goyal2017something}.
 HMDB51 contains 51 action categories, each containing at least 101 clips for a total of 6,766 video clips.
 For HMDB51, we adopt the same protocol as~\cite{zhang2020few} with 31/10/10 categories for train/val/test.
 UCF101 contains 101 action categories, each containing at least 100 clips for a total of 13,320 video clips.
 For UCF101, we also adopt the same protocol as~\cite{zhang2020few} with 70/10/21 categories for train/val/test.
 Kinetics contains 400 action categories with 400 or more clips for each category.
 For Kinetics, we adopt the same protocol as~\cite{zhu2018compound} with 64/12/24 categories for train/val/test.
 SSv2 contains 220,847 videos of fine-grained actions with only subtle differences between categories, and is regarded as a more challenging task.
 For SSv2, we adopt the same protocol as~\cite{cao2020few} with 64/12/24 categories for train/val/test.

 \textbf{Baseline.} Our work adopts STRM~\cite{thatipelli2022spatio} and TRX~\cite{perrett2021temporal} as baseline.
 STRM is a feature-based method based on TRX, and TRX applies CrossTransformer~\cite{doersch2020crosstransformers} to the few-shot action recognition scenario.
 CrossTransformer combines the information of support images and query images through an attention operation.
 TRX further samples ordered sub-sequences of video frames called tuples, and thus can capture higher-order temporal relationships.
+More details are demonstrated in the original article~\cite{perrett2021temporal}.

+\textbf{Implementation details} For a better multimodal initialization, we use a pre-trained CLIP ResNet-50~\cite{he2016deep} as the visual backbone and a frozen CLIP text encoder based on a modified Transformer~\cite{vaswani2017attention} in~\cite{radford2019language}.
+Each video is re-scaled to height 256 and uniformly sampled $L=8$ frames as in~\cite{wang2016temporal}.
+We follow the TRX augmentation: random horizontal flipping and 224x224 crops in the meta-training stage, and only a center crop in the meta-test stage.
+We set $n_{temp}=16$, $d_{p}=d=1024$, $\Omega=\{2,3\}$ and multimodal enhanced hyper-parameter $\lambda=0.5$.
+According to ~\cite{rao2022denseclip}, we use AdamW~\cite{loshchilov2017decoupled} as our optimizer with a learning rate of $10^{-5}$ for HMDB51, UCF101, Kinetics and SSv2.
+We randomly sample 10000 training episodes for HMDB51, UCF101 and Kinetics, while 75000 training episodes for SSv2.
+We average gradients and backpropagate once every 16 iterations.
+In the meta-test stage, we employ the standard 5-way 5-shot evaluation on all four datasets.
+We randomly sample 10000 test episodes and report the average accuracy.